Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ### Environment Variables

-To configure environment variables, look at the [server guide](server.md).
+To configure environment variables, read the [server guide](server.md).
 It is best to do this before deploying the server.

 ### Deploy the Server

 To deploy the server, log into Heroku and create a new app.
 For testing purposes, a free app is sufficient.
 After deployment, the $7 paid tier will suffice for production.
 In the "Deploy" tab connect to your SG's GitHub account and select the Hooligan Hymnal Server that you forked to your account.
 Make sure you do not enable automatic deploys, as breaking changes may be pushed to the main branch frequently.
 To deploy the server using the command line, please refer to the [Heroku documentation](https://devcenter.heroku.com/articles/heroku-cli).

-### Logging In
+### Register an account and Log In

 After configuring the environment variables, restart the dyno of your application in Heroku and wait for the app to reload.
 You will be able to navigate to the URL provided by Heroku.
 Generally, this is {your app name}.herokuapp.com.
-You'll be able to register a new user, who will be the adminstrative user for the app.
-DO THIS IMMEDIATELY, otherwise anyone that happens to find your app URL will be able to register an admin user.

-### Initial Data

-Once the server's web interface is running and you've created your first account, you'll need to do some basic setup within the web interface to prepare the server to handle data requests from the app.
-First, you'll need to create a new Channel.
-You can name it something generic like "news" or "main", and rename it later once you're ready.
-Next, you'll need to create a roster and songbook.
-Eventually, the base songbooks, rosters, and channels will be initialized at server start.
+The first user created will automatically be an administrator, so we recommend you LOG IN IMMEDIATELY to the Hooligan Hymnal admin dashboard.

 ## Initialize a Local Code Repository for the Mobile App

-TODO: need better instructions
-- clone code
+You have your accounts created.
+You have your server set up.
+Now it's time for the fun part- preparing your customized version of the Hooligan Hymnal smartphone app!

+If you didn't install VSCode, git, and Node.js/npm earlier, and log into the Expo client on your phone, do that now.

+To get the code on your machine and finish preparing your environment:
+* Create a new folder and name it after your GitHub organization.
+This is where your app and server projects will live.
+* Open VSCode and use the "Open folder..." command to open that folder.
+* Open a Terminal and [clone your fork of the codebase](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+This may take a few minutes.
-- git remote add upstream, "while we're here"
+* TODO: git remote add upstream
-- `npm install -g expo-cli`
-- `npm install` (note that this will take some time)
-- hit up Firebase and download google-services.json

-[Clone your fork of the codebase](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your local disk, we'll start making changes here.
-The first thing you need to do is add `google-services.json` to your  `.gitignore` so you don't accidentally leak your keys to the world.
-Once the repo is cloned and your `.gitignore` is modified, you can start modifying the app to your SG's content!
-To initialize the app, navigate to the local repository and install NPM and Expo CLI.
-Then run `npm install` to initialize the application.
+* In the terminal, run the command `npm install -g expo-cli` to install the Expo command line interface.
+This will take a few minutes.
+* In the terminal, run the command `npm install` to download dependency packages.
+This will take several minutes, but you can continue with the guide while it runs.
+* TODO: Where do the Firebase/google-services.json instruction + backup live?

 ## Configure the Mobile App